belgif/ICEGthema-imkl/implementation/IMKL_Transformation/README.md

 This Node.js module provides an XSLT-based transformation to convert IMKL 2.3 XML files into IMKL 3.0 format.
 It automates most of the conversion process but requires some manual adjustments for specific elements.

+The goal of this module is to help with the conversion from IMKL 2.3 to IMKL 3.0; however, it remains the responsibility of the owner of the data to check its correctness.

 ## Installation

 To use this module, first install the required dependencies: